Types of bank accounts

 Cons of a checking account: Some banks will bury you in fees.
 Others require a certain minimum balance.

 Checking account tips: Take advantage of direct deposit, balance your account at least once a month, and routinely check for suspicious activity.

-People of all ages use a savings account to sock away future wealth.
+People of all ages should find the best savings account to sock away future wealth.
 They’re ideal for establishing longtime banking relationships, and that comes in handy when it’s time to buy a first car or starter home.